clwg/go-rotating-logger/readme.md

 )
 ```

 Initialize the logger setting the file and path as well as time and line based rotation parameters.
+The LogFormat parameter can be either rotatinglogger.FormatJSON or rotatinglogger.FormatText.
+FormatJSON expects a struct that can be marshalled to JSON and FormatText expects a string.

 ```go
 config := rotatinglogger.LoggerConfig{